deepwizards/bengine-cli/README.md

 # Bengine CLI

-Bengine CLI is a robust command-line interface for managing Bengine extensions and core functionalities.
-It streamlines processes such as creating, packing, deploying, installing, and uninstalling extensions, along with comprehensive management of the Bengine core.
+Bengine CLI is a command-line interface for managing Bengine extensions and core functionalities.
+It streamlines processes such as creating, packing, deploying, installing, and uninstalling extensions, along with basic management of the Bengine core.

+## Prerequisites

+Before installing Bengine CLI, ensure you have the following prerequisites installed:

+- **Node.js**: Bengine CLI is built on Node.js.
+If you don't have Node.js installed, download and install it from the Node.js official website: https://nodejs.org/

+- **Docker**: Some functionalities of Bengine CLI require Docker.
+Download and install Docker from the official Docker website: https://www.docker.com/get-started

+Ensure that both Node.js and Docker are properly installed and configured on your system by running `node -v` and `docker -v` in your command line.

 ## Installation

-To install Bengine CLI, follow these steps:
+Bengine CLI can be installed either via npm (recommended for most users) or manually for development and contribution purposes.

+### NPM Installation (Recommended)

+1. Install the Bengine CLI globally using npm:
+   `npm install bengine-cli -g`

+### Manual Installation

 1. Clone the repository:
    `git clone git@github.com:deepwizards/bengine-cli.git`